Friday, January 06, 2017

 After intentionally taking the drug again to confirm that it had caused this strange physical and mental state, Dr. Hoffman published a report announcing his discovery, and so LSD made its entry into the world as a hallucinogenic drug.
 Widespread use of the so-called “mind-expanding” drug did not begin until the 1960s, when counterculture figures such as Albert M. Hubbard, Timothy Leary, and Ken Kesey publicly expounded on the benefits of using LSD as a recreational drug...

 Calling LSD a "recreational drug" doesn't quite cover it.
-Given Hoffman's longevity, LSD may be a life-extension drug.
+Given Hoffman's longevity, LSD may also be a life-extension drug.
 [Later: How LSD Saved One Woman's Marriage.]

 Information Control: The San Francisco Municipal Transportation Agency